-Cytokinesis is a simple process but crucial in the cell cycle.
-This process gives birth to two new daughter cells from the parent cell.
+Cytokinesis is a simple process but a crucial process in the cell cycle.
+This step gives birth to two new daughter cells from the parent cell.
 The new cells will contain an equal amount of cellular components.

-We can’t refer cell division completes until cellular components are physically apportioned.
-This makes Cytokinesis much essential.
+We can’t consider cell division as complete until cellular components are physically apportioned.
+This makes cytokinesis much essential.

 Characteristic of Cytokinesis

-- It is the final step of cell division which terminates the process by dividing the parent cell into two.
+- It is the final step of cell division which terminates the cell cycle by dividing the parent cell into two.